-- 1. Site buildings and structures below the ridgelines so as not to intrude upon the skyline. - 2.
-Create additional conditional use standards for the Forest District that will be designed to prevent erosion and sedimentation associated with stormwater runoff; to ensure that new development allowable in the forest districts is sited and landscaped in a manner which limits the visual impact of ridgeline development; and to avoid adverse impacts to natural resources, including water quality and headwater supplies and streams, wetlands and vernal pools.
+- 1. Site buildings and structures below the elevation of 2000 foot in the Forest District so as not to intrude upon the skyline. - 2.
+Enforce zoning regulations that have permitted and conditional use standards for the Forest District that are designed to prevent erosion and sedimentation associated with stormwater runoff, to ensure that new development in the Forest District is sited and landscaped in a manner which limits the visual impact in 2000 foot elevation development, and to avoid adverse impacts to natural resources, including water quality, headwater supplies, streams, wetlands and vernal pools - 3.
+Support The Nature Conservancy in development of the plan for usage of the land they hold on Glebe Mountain. - 4.
+Explore permissible ways of using the Stiles Brook land which will preserve and protect its scenic beauty and natural resources.